SkyCiv Documentation

 Getting Started

-SkyCiv’s Grasshopper plugin allows users to import their complex dynamic models built in GH into S3D for structural analysis & design.
-The plug-in will handle the complex geometry and transform it with all the necessary information needed for structural analysis (nodes, elements, sections, materials, loads, supports, etc.).
-The plugin will generate the model and output in the form of a JSON file which can be used on the S3D platform for running the analysis
+SkyCiv’s Grasshopper (GH) plugin enables users to import complex, dynamic models built in GH into S3D for structural analysis and design.
+The plugin handles intricate geometry and converts it into a format containing all the necessary information for structural analysis such as nodes, elements, sections, materials, loads, supports, and more.
+It generates a model and outputs it as a JSON file, which can then be used on the S3D platform to run the analysis.

 Please also note that the installations are also available through Package Manager.
-If you are more comfortable with it, please there and search for SkyCiv as shown below
+If you are more comfortable with it, please go there and search for SkyCiv as shown below.

 SkyCiv Plugin Menu